• Skip to primary navigation

 Do I need to make the remoulade?

-We love this sauce with the tuna balls, but you can definitely use a store-bought dressing that you love instead.
+We love this sauce in the tuna salad bowls, but you can use a store-bought dressing that you love instead.

 Can I make this with canned salmon?

-How do I store the cooked tuna balls?
+How do I store leftover tuna salad bowls?

 Any leftovers can be stored in your fridge for up to 3 days.
-If you'd like to eat them warm, reheat them in your oven.
+You can keep the tuna balls and salad separate.
+If you’d like to eat the tuna balls warm, reheat them in your oven.

 What kind of lettuce is best for the salad?